False Linearity: Why Time Feels Continuous When It Isn’t

 Where False Linearity Breaks Down

 These experiences resemble what is described in Timeline Drift, where awareness appears to move between probable realities rather than along a single path.
+So if anyone is interested in this topic, I highly recommend you read this.

 Memory as the Glue of Linear Time